toastedden/toastbot/README.md

 # ToastBot

-ToastBot is a Discord bot designed exclusively for the Toasted's Den Discord server.
+ToastBot is a lightweight Discord bot designed exclusively for the [Toasted's Den Discord server](https://discord.gg/vWE9vt5j7B).

-This repository contains the entire stripped down source code for ToastBot, whom is now operating in read-only mode.
-Commands, experimental features, and un-used packages have been stripped from the current version of ToastBot.
+This repository contains the streamlined source code for ToastBot, now operating in read-only mode.
+Commands, experimental features, and unused packages have been removed for simplicity.

+New members will receive a unique welcome message in the `#welcome` channel.
+Joins and leaves are logged in the `#bot-logs` channel and a local log file in `./logs`.

 ## Development
 ToastBot was originally developed by Toasted Den in 2021, with help from sydneyn3308.

-Thank you to Belt_Buckle, eitanshaul, walterblack5, Kind Man, and jarr012 for helping with beta testing ToastBot.
+Thank you to Belt_Buckle, eitanshaul, walterblack5, Kind Man, jarr012, and many others for helping with beta testing ToastBot.

 ## Hosting
 ToastBot is currently being hosted by our friends at [Nodium Hosting](https://nodiumhosting.com).